Common brushtail possum: Range and habitat

+The northern subspecies of the common brushtail possum has declined substantially, with one study in Australia's Northern Territory finding a 22% reduction in the extent of occurrence of and a 50% reduction in the breadth of occupied environmental space.
+Analysis of contemporary occurrence points suggested that the species is contracting towards areas of higher rainfall, lower fire frequency, and higher vegetation cover.
+Little is known about the distribution of the species in the Pilbara.
+However, a paper published in the mid-2020s announced a discovery that the populations in the Pilbara, and in the Mid-West of Western Australia where the species is almost extinct, were genetically closer to the subspecies found on the east coast and South Australia, and the now presumed extinct Central Australian subspecies, than those in the South West of Western Australia.

 Food and foraging

 The common brushtail possum can adapt to numerous kinds of vegetation but it is largely omnivorous.
 It prefers Eucalyptus leaves, but also eats flowers, shoots, fruits, and seeds.
 It may also consume animal matter such as insects, birds' eggs and chicks, and other small vertebrates.
 Brushtail possums may eat three or four different plant species during a foraging trip, unlike some other arboreal marsupials, such as the koala and the greater glider, which focus on single species.
 The brushtail possum's rounded molars cannot cut Eucalyptus leaves as finely as more specialised feeders.
 They are more adapted to crushing their food, which enables them to chew fruit or herbs more effectively.
 The brushtail possums' caecum lacks internal ridges and cannot separate coarse and fine particles as efficiently as some other arboreal marsupials.
 The brushtail possum cannot rely on Eucalyptus alone to provide sufficient protein.
 Its more generalised and mixed diet, however, does provide adequate nitrogen.